Local connectedness of boundaries for relatively hyperbolic groups: Cut points and local connectedness

 The proof of Theorem~\ref{thm: intro main} combines Proposition~\ref{prop:PeanoNoCutPoint} and Theorem~\ref{thm: localconnectednessInfiniteCase}.

 \begin{proof}[Proof of Theorem~\ref{thm: intro main}] One-endedness implies that $M$ is connected.
-Consider the JSJ tree of cylinders $T_c$ for $\Gamma$ over parabolic subgroups relative to $\P$ given by Proposition~\ref{prop:JSJfinitelygenerated}.
-For each vertex $v \in V_0(T_c)$, the stabilizer $\Gamma_v$ is hyperbolic relative to $\Q_v$ and does not split relative to $\P$ over any finite or parabolic subgroup.
+Consider the JSJ tree of cylinders $T_{JSJ}$ for $\Gamma$ over parabolic subgroups relative to $\P$ given by Proposition~\ref{prop:JSJfinitelygenerated}.
+For each vertex $v \in V_0(T_{JSJ})$, the stabilizer $\Gamma_v$ is hyperbolic relative to $\Q_v$ and does not split relative to $\P$ over any finite or parabolic subgroup.
 By Proposition~\ref{prop:PeanoNoCutPoint}, the boundary $\boundary(\Gamma_v,\Q_v)$ is a Peano continuum with no cut points.
 Thus, by Theorem~\ref{thm: localconnectednessInfiniteCase}, the boundary $M$ is locally connected.
-We also conclude that $M$ has a cut point if and only if the tree $T_c$ is nontrivial, which happens if and only if $\Gamma$ splits relative to $\P$ over a parabolic subgroup.
+We also conclude that $M$ has a cut point if and only if the tree $T_{JSJ}$ is nontrivial, which happens if and only if $\Gamma$ splits relative to $\P$ over a parabolic subgroup.

-Recall that $M$ is the limit of the tree system $\Theta(T_c)$ associated to $T_c$ by Proposition~\ref{prop:TreeOfSpaces}.
+Recall that $M$ is the limit of the tree system $\Theta$ associated to $T_{JSJ}$ by Proposition~\ref{prop:TreeOfSpaces}.
 We show that a nonparabolic point of $M$ cannot be a cut point, using the notation from Section~\ref{sec:BoundaryTreeSystem}.
-For each $v \in V_0(T_c)$, the boundary $M$ maps onto $M_v = \boundary(\Gamma_v,\Q_v)$ by a retraction that collapses to a point each halfspace $H(\vec{e}\,)$ not containing $M_v$.
+For each $v \in V_0(T_{JSJ})$, the boundary $M$ maps onto $M_v = \boundary(\Gamma_v,\Q_v)$ by a retraction that collapses to a point each halfspace $H(\vec{e}\,)$ not containing $M_v$.
 It follows that any nonparabolic cut point of $M$ contained in $M_v$ would also be a cut point of $M_v$.
 Thus no such cut point exists.
-The subspace $\#\Theta=\bigcup M_v$ is a dense connected subspace of $M$, since it contains the vertex set $V(K)$ of some $(\Gamma,\P)$--graph $K$ compatible with the splitting $T_c$.
+The subspace $\bigcup_v M_v$ is a dense connected subspace of $M$ since it contains the vertex set $V(K)$, where $K$ is any fine hyperbolic graph $K$ with a relatively hyperbolic action compatible with $T_{JSJ}$ in the sense of Definition~\ref{defn:Compatible}.
 If $\xi$ is in its complement, then

 Thus $M-\{\xi\}$ is connected and $\xi$ is also not a cut point of $M$. \end{proof}

 We conclude by observing that the proof of Theorem~\ref{thm: intro main} also establishes Theorem~\ref{thm: intro cut point}.